Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: Introduction

 Prognostics is concerned with predicting the future health of a system \cite{pecht2009prognostics}.
-Most often, one is interested in estimating the remaining useful life (RUL), i.e., how much time is left until a specific component or system fails and thus stops performing its intended function \cite{kim2017prognostics}.
+Most often, one is interested in estimating the remaining useful life (RUL), i.e., the time left until a specific component or system fails and ceases to perform its intended function \cite{kim2017prognostics}.
 To quantify the uncertainty about the true underlying system state (not available due to, e.g., noisy sensors or hidden faults) as well as the uncertainties associated with making predictions (e.g., aleatory future loads), one typically resorts to a probability distribution over the RUL \cite{kim2017prognostics,si2011remaining}.
-Prognostics is complemented by health management, which is concerned with making optimal maintenance decisions based on the information obtained from the prognostic model \cite{kim2017prognostics,nguyen2019new}.
+Prognostics is complemented by health management, which concerns making optimal maintenance decisions based on information obtained from the prognostic model \cite{kim2017prognostics,nguyen2019new}.
 This prognostic-based maintenance is summarized with the umbrella term \emph{Prognostics and Health Management} (PHM), or alternatively \emph{predictive maintenance} (PdM) \cite{ran2019survey}.